 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

-Students undertake 500 hours (minimum) of placement in a setting that is relevant to social work practice.
-Placements are undertaken on a full time basis.
-In some circumstances part time placements may be negotiated, subject to availability.
-Full-time placements are undertaken over a period of 16 weeks.
-Students will also be required to attend preparation seminars and a field education placement interview in Semester 1.
+Students undertake at least 14 weeks FTE of placement.
+Placements are undertaken on a full-time basis.
+In some circumstances part-time placements may be negotiated, subject to availability.
+Full-time placements are undertaken over a period of 14 weeks.
+Students will also be required to attend preparation seminars prior to placement, some of these may occur in Semester 1.